“Corporate culture is the only sustainable competitive advantage that is completely within the control of the entrepreneur.” – David Cummings

 1. Continue to offer employee’s favorite culture elements.

 Think about the employees.
 What do they enjoy most about the company culture?
 Is it the flexible work schedule?
-Or, maybe it’s how the company treats customers.
+Or, maybe it’s how the company treats its customers?
 Whatever the case may be, it is critical to build upon these elements in a remote work environment.

 If employees were offered flexible schedules, ensure that is still an option when working from home.
-Or, when a company receives positive client feedback and testimonials, continue to share that information via weekly emails or team message boards (GRIT uses Slack).
-Finding new ways to incorporate an employee’s favorite culture elements will not only make remote working more enjoyable, but it will also help maintain company culture until everyone can be together again.
+Or, when your company receives positive client feedback and testimonials, continue to share that information via weekly emails or team message boards (GRIT uses Slack).
+Engage employees to find new ways to incorporate their favorite culture elements in the new hybrid or remote environment.

 2. Be sure to overcommunicate and stay connected.